mboyea/MiniNinja/readme.md

 ---
 This is a 2D game built using C++ and SDL2.
 It is an unfinished project from highschool.

-I wrote this game engine, which contains a homemade game console, homemade scene serialization & deserialization, a homemade collision system (with broad phase and narrow phase collision), a homemade entity management system, audio support, texture support, and font support.
+The game engine contains a console, a layered scene management system, scene serialization & deserialization, and a collision system (with broad phase and narrow phase collision).
+The game renders entities in a window, plays audio, manages textures, and supports fonts via SDL2.

 I never got around to actually making the game, but building this low-quality game engine was fun and taught me a lot!